 - OR Using the given filters: Featured, Popular, Newest, & Favorites

 For example: Suppose you want to install a social sharing plugin then search the keyword ‘Sharing’, click search and you will be seeing a list of sharing plugins.
-Click ‘Install‘ button followed by ‘Activate‘ link to install and activate a plugin.
+Click the ‘Install‘ button followed by the ‘Activate‘ link to install and activate a plugin.

-For example: Installing No Comments plugin will automatically deactivate comments from your website, it has no options or settings but if you you install a CAPTCHA plugin for comments then you will be needing to go its admin page from settings menu to set it up.
+For example: Installing No Comments plugin will automatically deactivate comments from your website, it has no options or settings but if you install a CAPTCHA plugin for comments then you will be needing to go its admin page from the settings menu to set it up.